Is your church getting tired of hearing Malachi 3:10 every week?

-In this post I’ll share with you 77 tithes and offerings scriptures you can use for your next offering talks or tithing messages.
+In this post you’ll get 77 tithes and offerings scriptures you can use for your next offering talk.

-This is certainly not an exhaustive list so if you find a verse that relates to God’s way of giving, please feel free to share it in the comments section below.
+This is certainly not an exhaustive list so if you find a verse that relates to God’s view of giving, please feel free to share it in the comments section below.
 We’d love to hear from you.

 1. Genesis 14:19–20